Quick Guide

 Step 3: Set a refresh date to auto-update the data

-In order to automatically update your Google Search Console data imported to Google Sheets, you can also set a refresh schedule.
+In order to automatically update your Google Search Console data imported to Google Sheets, set a refresh schedule.
 This way the imported data will get updated based on the set frequency.
 In the following snippet, the imported data is set to be updated every 2 hours.

 Step 4: Specify the type of traffic data to import

 Select the Type of your choice.
-For example, we have chosen Web option.
+For example, we have chosen the Web option.

 Step 5: Select the dimensions